Siggers-Lab/CoRec/README.md

 ![hTF dialog box](screenshots/2_data_dialog_box.png)

 ### Data explorer
-After uploading your data, an interative table is rendered where you can explore which TF sites demonstrated the highest COF recruitment levels in each experiment performed.
+After uploading your data, an interactive table is rendered where you can explore which TF sites demonstrated the highest COF recruitment levels in each experiment performed.
 For example, clicking the `LPS_PMA_P300` column (orange arrow below) will sort the data by which sites recruited the coactivator p300 the best in this experiment from LPS-stimulated, PMA-differentiated THP-1 macrophages.
 The top results are dominated by IRFs which are known LPS-responsive TFs.
 Looking at the `UT_PMA_P300` column immediately to the left, we can see that these same TFs do not recruit p300 in the untreated (UT) condition.

 ![hTF data explorer](screenshots/3_data_explorer.png)